tisage/codeQuality/README.md

+# Code Qualiy Evaluation Dataset
-Welcome to the repository for our research paper titled "Analyzing Code Text Strings for Code Evaluation."
+Welcome to the repository for our research paper: T. Wang and Z. Chen, "Analyzing Code Text Strings for Code Evaluation," 2023 IEEE International Conference on Big Data (BigData), Sorrento, Italy, 2023, pp. 5619-5628, doi: 10.1109/BigData59044.2023.10386406.

 ## Contents
 This repository contains the following: